 As TUI Group Sustainability Director, Charlotte is in charge of implementing TUI Group’s new Sustainability Strategy 2030 with the mission to strengthen TUI’s leading position in sustainability and shape the future of sustainable travel.
 She previously held the function of HR director and member of the management board at TUI Nordic, where she had been driving change at one of TUI’s centers of excellence for innovation since 2010.
 In 2019 she was named “Swedish HR Director of the Year”, a tribute honoring her contribution to the successful transformation of TUI Nordic into one of TUI Group’s digitalization and innovation hubs.
 Prior to her role within HR Charlotte gained experience in various operational functions including the hotel sector.

-Director of the Office of Government Affairs and Strategic Partnerships, Airbnb Region: Global Category: Industry (Voting Member)
+Sustainability Director, Airbnb Region: Global Category: Industry (Voting Member)

 President and CEO of Thompson Okanagan Tourism Association (TOTA) Region: North America Category: NGO (Voting Member)